 45 | The Bierpinsel

 Like many buildings constructed in the 1970s, this odd structure has a distinctly futuristic feel.
-Designed by the same architects responsible for the monstrous Berlin Convention Centre, the Bierpinsel (Beer Brush) was originally opened as a restaurant – and housed one of Germany’s first salad bars – although since plagued by funding and tenancy issues, it stands now as one of Berlin’s most unusual architectural gems.
+Designed by the same architects responsible for the monstrous Berlin Convention Centre, the Bierpinsel (Beer Brush) was originally opened as a restaurant – and housed one of Germany’s first salad bars – although has since been plagued by funding and tenancy issues.

-The rare inclusion of a building on our list of objects, the Bierpinsel arguably qualifies as it has spent as much time empty as it has occupied – and is testament to the hideously attractive aspirations of pop-architecture in the 1970s.
+A rare inclusion of a building on our list of objects, the Bierpinsel arguably qualifies as it is not only an iconic testament to the hideously attractive aspirations of pop-architecture in the 1970s but has probably spent as much time empty as it has occupied.

 Address: Schloßstraße 17, 12163 Berlin